Roger Roger – Federer’s Best Wimbledon Wins

 It will hardly come as a surprise that Roger Federer is one of the favourites for this year’s Wimbledon crown, given he holds the record for the most Wimbledon titles with eight.
 He is without a doubt the greatest player to have graced the grass court, but what are his best wins in SW19?

-The Swiss Maestro is second favourite in Wimbledon 2019 betting, having been priced at 3/1, not too far behind the favourite Novak Djokovic (6/4).
-Despite being 37 years old, Federer has remained one of the best players in the game and with the grass court being his specialism, you shouldn’t doubt the potential to make it nine Wimbledon titles.
+The Swiss Maestro is the second favourite in Wimbledon 2019 betting, having been priced at 3/1, not too far behind the favourite Novak Djokovic (6/4).
+Despite being 37 years old, Federer has remained one of the best players in the game and with the grass-court being his specialism, you shouldn’t doubt the potential to make it nine Wimbledon titles.

 Let’s take a look back at his best moments from the All England Tennis Club.

 A 19-year-old Roger Federer made his first appearance on Centre Court at Wimbledon in 2001, when he took on legendary American tennis star Pete Sampras.
 Federer was proving a tough test for the defending champion, with the first set being won by the Swiss youngster via a tie-break.

 In what was a five-set thriller, Federer managed to prove that youth can indeed trump experience.
 The back-and-forth contest was without down one of the best game ever seen at Wimbledon, and although Federer would eventually lose out to Great Britain’s Tim Henman, it would prove to be invaluable experience for the future.